✦ Scandinavian-inspired design, curated for modern living

 How We Prioritized the Fixes

-Sources for troubleshooting logic: Homitt electric spin scrubber manual summary, Consumer Reports power scrubber testing criteria, and Popular Mechanics buying guidance.
+Sources for troubleshooting and comparison logic: Homitt electric spin scrubber manual summary, HM115C user-manual copy, Consumer Reports power scrubber testing, and Popular Mechanics electric spin scrubber guidance.

 Barrel Tip 5.5V Adapter for Homitt HM402A Scrubber